 - What's the difference between a normal, deep and severe overbite?

 - What does treatment involve?

 Keep reading to learn more about this common dental malocclusion issue and what to do if you're worried about it.

 What is an overbite?

-The definition of an overbite is the vertical overlap or horizontal gap between your top and bottom front teeth.
+An overbite is the vertical overlap or horizontal gap between your top and bottom front teeth.

-When the vertical overlap is 2-4mm, or around 30% of the lower teeth are covered, this is a considered normal overbite.
+When the vertical overlap is 2-4mm, or around 30% of the lower teeth are covered, this is considered a normal overbite.
 A deep overbite, also known as a deep bite, occurs when the overlap is 4-6mm or more.
 In the case of a very severe overbite, the upper teeth may completely cover the lower teeth and even dig into the lower gum.

 An overbite can be both horizontal and vertical, meaning the upper teeth protrude at the front and hang too far down over the lower teeth.

 The video below gives a brief visual explanation of these different dental problems including overjet vs overbite: